techreturners/lm-lab-eks-gitops-devopsupskill/README.md

 ## Instructions

-Leading on from session 3 this repository provides instruction for both provisioning your cluster, pushing docker images to your own container registry and adopting a GitOps workflow using ArgoCD.
+Leading on from session 3, this repository extends the provisioning aspects with pushing docker images to your own container registry and adopting a GitOps workflow using [ArgoCD](https://argo-cd.readthedocs.io/en/stable/).

 ### Step 1 - Review the differences